Acid Reign

 Acid Reign are an English thrash metal band from Harrogate, Yorkshire.
 Originally active from 1985 to 1991, they rebooted in 2015 with just Howard "H" Smith remaining from the original line-up.
-Along with Onslaught, Sabbat and Xentrix, Acid Reign are considered to be one of the "big four" of British thrash metal.
-They have released three studio albums: The Fear (1989), Obnoxious (1990) and The Age of Entitlement (2019).
+Along with Onslaught, Sabbat and Xentrix, Acid Reign are considered to be one of the "Big Four" of British thrash metal.
+They have released four studio albums to date: The Fear (1989), Obnoxious (1990), The Age of Entitlement (2019) and Daze of the Week (2026).

 History

 Initial career (1985–1991)

 Acid Reign were formed by drummer and keyboardist Mark Ramsey Wharton, bassist Ian Gangwer (originally Peter Warriner), singer Howard "H" Smith, and future Cathedral member, guitarist Gary "Gaz" Jennings.

 In 1987, the band released the Moshkinstein demo.
 On the strength of this recording, they were picked up by British thrash metal label Under One Flag (a subsidiary of Music for Nations) in 1988 who released the Moshkinstein EP.
 Following this release, Jennings was replaced by another future Cathedral member, Adam Lehan (formerly of Lord Crucifier), and the band gained support slots opening for such acts as Flotsam and Jetsam and Death Angel.
 Acid Reign struck up a friendship with label mates Nuclear Assault and Exodus, and toured the UK and Europe as support to the Survive and Fabulous Disaster tours.

 The band released their debut album, The Fear, in 1989.
 In support of the album, Acid Reign toured with Nuclear Assault again in 1989 across Europe with Dark Angel and Candlemass, with bassist Ian "Mac" MacDonald replacing Gangwer.
 Their second album, Obnoxious, arrived in 1990 to generally poor reviews.